 FCBStudios have been working with the Commonwealth Sustainable Cities Initiative on a series of online webinars and pre-recorded lectures, the aim of which is to explore the potential for greater inter-disciplinary, cross-sector collaboration to address the challenges posed by climate change, rapid urbanisation and the recovery from Covid-19.

-Our first lecture, 'Climate Responsive Design', provides an overview over the subject matter based on a Manifesto which has been written by FCBStudios on behalf of the Belgian Development Agency, Enabel.
+Our first lecture, 'Climate Responsive Design', provides an overview, based on a Manifesto which has been written by FCBStudios on behalf of the Belgian Development Agency, Enabel.
 It is followed by a case study of how the principles of climate responsive design have been used on the Aga Khan Academy in Bangladesh, to create an inspiring and comfortable educational environment.

 You can watch a recording of the first lecture here.